prezschaefer/garth_warmwater/viol_music.md

 A set of links to viol (violin) music to set the mood or provide an example of what Garth is playing.

-1. [Heat piercing](#heart-piercing) - A series of slow, heart moving clips for those sad moments
+1. [Heart piercing](#heart-piercing) - A series of slow, heart moving clips for those sad moments
 2. [Crescendos](#crescendos) - A series of emotional buildups, to a climax for those dramatic situations
-3. [Rapid](#rapid) - A series of fast beat rave clips, to get the blood pumping
+3. [Dance](#dance) - A series of fast beat rave clips, to get the blood pumping and people dancing
 4. [Classical](#classical) - A series of classical numbers, for rememberance and soothing